grierforensics/Great-DANE-Engine/README.md

     Retrieves all certificates for the given email address.
     - `email`: email address to resolve
     - `format`: requested format of retrieved certificates
-    - returns certificates in requested format or 404 if not found
+    - returns response containing certificate in requested format or 404 if not found

 2. `GET {email}/{format: pem|hex|text|dnsZoneLine}/{id}`